History of Salisbury

 Today, the village is served by a modern elementary school created in 1983 through major renovations to a former high school, by a middle school built in 1962, and by J.M.A.
 Armstrong High School, which opened in 1981.

-Local government came into existence in 1947 with the incorporation as a local improvement district for the installment of streetlights and a sewer system.
+Local government came into existence in 1947 with the incorporation as a local improvement district for the instalment of streetlights and a sewer system.
 Incorporation as a village took place in 1966.

 The village has been served by a volunteer fire department since 1973, while St. John Ambulance began operating a volunteer ambulance service here the same year.
 Salisbury St. John Ambulance is still in existence, but ambulance services were replaced by Ambulance New Brunswick.
 A public library financed by the municipality and the provincial government has been in operation since 1977.